mirror/dd-wrt/src/router/libyang/tools/lint/examples/README.md

 ```
 > add module3.yang
-libyang[1]: Schema node "a" for parent "/module3:c" not found; in expr "../c/a" with context node "/module3:m".
+libyang[0]: Schema node "a" not found (../c/a).
+libyang[0]: Path is related to the previous error message. (path: /module3:m)
+libyang[0]: Module "module3" parsing failed.
 ```

-Note that libyang prints only a warning in this case because it is not specified that XPath expressions must refer to existing nodes.
+Note that libyang does not provide line numbers of the error.
+Instead it tries to print the path to the related node. in some cases (as this one) it is not able to print the path immediately so the path (to the node `m` which refers node which does not exist) is printed in the second message.

 ## Data Validation